 This depends on the situation and the people involved.
-Sometimes an agreement can be reached in one hour-long meeting, and other times more time is required.
-Often more time is needed for more complex situations.
 Once the mediator has discussed the situation with you, they will have a better idea of the likely time involved.
+Most mediations are completed within one day.

 What will happen on the day?